renuo/applications-setup-guide/go_live.md

 * Check the database size plan on Heroku and upgrade if it is foreseeable that 10'000 rows are exceeded in a short time
 * Check additional addons and according plans on Heroku

+## Deploio

+* Check the machine types of PostgreSQL database
+* Check the configured application size
+* Check the application replica count

 ## Other

 * Reset admin credentials, seeds, ... if necessary